Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: The Virgo cluster

 The maps of pressure and electron density are produced by summing the contributions of the cells along the LoS in each pixel.
-Depending on their resolution level, the cells contribute to one or more pixels.
-For the low resolution zoom-in simulation ($2048^3$ effective DM particles) the pixel size is equal to the finest cell size (i.e. 1.4~kpc).
-For the high resolution zoom-in simulation ($8192^3$ effective DM particles) , among the cells in highly refined areas (i.e. within the central 100~kpc), only a small number of cells reach the finest resolution level (less than $15\%$) and about $60\%$ of them have a cell size of 1.4~kpc at best.
-Outside of the cluster core, some cells reach the highest resolution level in the galaxies, but they have been removed during the ICM cells selection described above.
-So we fix the resolution level of the cells, and so the size of the pixels to 1.4~kpc when running \textit{rdramses}.
-We performed tests with maps with pixel size equal to the finest cell size (i.e. 0.35~kpc) and found very similar projected quantities: The mean relative difference on 2D radial profiles was found to be $6.4 \times 10^{-5}$. \\
+The cells contribute to one or more pixels depending on their resolution level.
+For the low-resolution zoom-in simulation ($2048^3$ effective DM particles), the pixel size equals the finest cell size (i.e. 1.4~kpc).
+For the high-resolution zoom-in simulation ($8192^3$ effective DM particles), among the cells in highly refined areas (i.e. within the central 100~kpc), only some cells reach the finest resolution level (less than $15\%$), and about $60\%$ of them have a cell size of 1.4~kpc at best.
+Outside the cluster core, some cells reach the highest resolution level in the galaxies, but they have been removed during the ICM cell selection described above.
+So, we fixed the resolution level of the cells -and so the size of the pixels- to 1.4~kpc when running rdramses.
+We performed tests with maps with pixel sizes equal to the finest cell size (i.e. 0.35~kpc) and found very similar projected quantities.
+The mean relative difference on 2D radial profiles was $6.4 \times 10^{-5}$. \\

-The pressure maps are built using the mass weighted mean of the cells in each pixel because pressure is an intensive quantity.
-The electron density maps are column density maps, i.e. the sum of the electron density of the cells multiplied by their size, because it is an extensive quantity.
-On Fig. \ref{p maps 4}, we present the pressure maps along the four directions.
-These square maps are 22.123~Mpc wide centered on the center of mass of the cluster and contain $15728^2$ pixels.
-We show characteristic radii of the cluster: the central circle is the virial radius ($R_{vir}$), the outer one is the zero velocity radius \citep[$R_{zv}$, from][]{sorce2021hydrodynamical}. \\
+The pressure maps are built using the mass-weighted mean of the cells in each pixel because the pressure is an intensive quantity.
+The electron density maps are column density maps, that is the sum of the electron density of the cells multiplied by their size because it is an extensive quantity.
+We present the pressure maps along the four directions in Fig. \ref{p maps 4}.
+These square maps are 22.123~Mpc wide, centred on the cluster's centre of mass, and contain $15728^2$ pixels.
+We show characteristic radii of the cluster; the central circle is the virial radius ($R_{vir}$), the outer one is the zero velocity radius \citep[$R_{zv}$, from][]{sorce2021hydrodynamical}. \\